 Here is a summarized version of McClure’s own sample AARRR metrics chart.

-As McClure shows in his blog introducing the AARRR framework, your first step is to identify conversion metrics for each of these five user behaviors.
+As McClure shows in his blog introducing the AARRR pirate metrics framework, your first step is to identify conversion metrics for each of these five user behaviors.
 Here are a few examples of each:

 In the AARRR framework, acquisition refers to all of the channels you use to introduce people to your product.
 This could include: